Azure/azure-quickstart-templates/xtremedata-dbx-cluster-centos/README.md

 ###Database Query
 *   via web management console please login as _dbxdba_ using URL: _https://{head IP or DNS}:2400/xdqry_
 *   via ssh please login as _dbxdba_ to process SQL requests

+###Working with dbX
+*   to use dbX one has to first create a server using one of the defined node sets
+*   created server acquires role name and password as the user who created it
+*   to use the web query console not locally one has to add a proper access control rule (by default only local access is allowed)

 ##Want to know more - visit our website
 [![XtremeData Inc](https://raw.githubusercontent.com/xtremedata/azure-quickstart-templates/master/xtremedata-dbx-cluster-centos/XtremeDataLogo_woTag_RGB_sm.png)](http://xtremedata.com)